IbrahimYildirim/FlickrFeed/README.md

 To create a nice layout i used **TRMosaicLayout**.
 However i discovered a issue (it was not scrolling till the end, when a big tile is at the bottom), i fetched it and made some edits - Also created a [Pull Request](https://github.com/vinnyoodles/mosaic-layout/pull/18) for the fix.
-Because those changes isn't merged yet, this package is included in the project, and not through CocoaPods
+Because those changes isn't merged yet, therefore **TRMosaicLayout** package is included in the project and not through CocoaPods